symfony/symfony-docs/doctrine.rst

   controller method.

 * **line 15** The ``$doctrine->getManager()`` method gets Doctrine's
   *entity manager* object, which is the most important object in Doctrine.
-It's responsible for saving objects to, and fetching objects from, the database.
+It is responsible for saving objects to, and fetching objects from, the database.

 * **lines 17-20** In this section, you instantiate and work with the ``$product``